Shradha4Ridhi/study-tracker-app/README.md

 - Worked on defining the core idea and structure of the Study Tracker app.
 The goal is to build a simple, student-friendly tool that helps users organize daily study tasks without feeling overwhelmed.
 - Planning & Concept:
 - Outlined the initial app flow with two main screens:
-      - Home Screen: View daily tasks and mark them as completed
+      - Home Screen
-      - Add Task Screen: Create new study tasks with basic details
+      - Add Task Screen
 - Focus for This Stage:
       - Prioritized clarity, documentation, and planning before coding.
-This phase is focused on understanding the development process and building the app step-by-step rather than rushing features.
 -----------------------
+### 11-01-2026
+Project Progress:
+- Worked on understanding the logic behind the app.
+- decided to keep the application modular for now.
+- added the final list of features needed in the project specification file.